Grant ApplicationsGeneral Information

 - Applicants should not, under any circumstances, directly approach members of the MAP in connection with their or another’s research application.
 Any queries should be referred to the CICRA office

-- Anybody involved in the peer review process should refuse any requests for information or feedback from applicants on how a particular judgement was reached, unless instructed to do so by the CICRA Trustees
+- Anybody involved in the peer review process should refuse any requests for information or feedback from applicants on how a particular judgement was reached, unless asked to do so by the CICRA Trustees

 - When applicants are informed of the outcome of their application, CICRA will provide anonymised versions of referees’ comments, and may also summarise the conclusion reached.
 Information that might identify the comments of individual MAP members or referees will not be revealed